Brown County, Nebraska

 Brown County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 2,903.
-Its county seat is Ainsworth.
-The county was established in 1883 and named for two members of the legislature who reported the bill for the county's organization.
+As of the 2020 census, the population was 2,903, and was estimated to be 2,826 in 2025.
+The county seat and the largest city is Ainsworth.

-In the Nebraska license plate system, Brown County is represented by the prefix 75 (it had the 75th-largest number of vehicles registered in the county when the license plate system was established in 1922).
+In the Nebraska license plate system, Brown County was represented by the prefix "75" (as it had the 75th-largest number of vehicles registered in the state when the license plate system was established in 1922).

+History

+Brown County was created on February 19, 1883 and named for two members of the legislature who reported the bill for the county's organization.

 Geography

-According to the US Census Bureau, the county has an area of 1225 sqmi, of which 1221 sqmi is land and 3.8 sqmi (0.3%) is water.
+According to the United States Census Bureau, the county has a total area of 1225.145 sqmi, of which 1221.405 sqmi is land and 3.740 sqmi (0.31%) is water.
+It is the 10th-largest county in Nebraska by total area.

 Brown County is located in Nebraska's Outback region.